 This post may contain affiliate links and as an Amazon Associate I earn from qualifying purchases.
 Read more here.

 1. Big Wooly Dust Mop:

 We have a long, tiled entryway.
-The tile is dark brown and our dog, Shiloh, is white.
-Draw your own conclusions.
-Sweeping just seems to send all that white dog hair flying around.
+The tile is dark brown and while it is good at hiding dirt, dust bunnies along the edges DO show.
 But with this wool dust mop I can quickly swish back and forth in a zigzag pattern down the hall and out the front door.
-The natural oils in the wool hold onto the hairs instead of making them airborne like a broom.
+The natural oils in the wool hold onto dust and pet hair instead of making them airborne like a broom.
 It also leaves just the teeniest hint of a sheen to the tiles.
-I don’t know why I didn’t buy one of these years ago – especially when we had two indoor cats.
+I don’t know why I didn’t buy one of these years ago!

 2. Fuller Brush Carpet Sweeper:

 Sometimes it’s good to reconsider old fashioned housekeeping tools.
 Take, for instance, the electrostatic carpet sweeper.
 Sometimes all you need is a quick pickup in a few small areas.
 We don’t have kids at home anymore and not a lot of traffic through the house most days.
 We have mats at all entrances and some of us are really good about using them or taking off our shoes at the door.
-But even so, we *do* have that sweet dog who sheds little clumps of hair sometimes.
+But even so, we *do* have little bits of “who knows what?” that appear out of nowhere on the carpet.

 So, back to the carpet sweeper.
 I can run this back and forth over any visible bits and pieces on the carpeted areas of the house and in no time it looks clean again.
 I’m a big proponent of both preventing major clean ups and extending the time between thorough cleaning days.